-as your country adopted any of the below listed measures to ensure the security of the licensing or authorization procedures and the authenticity of the licensing or authorization documentation (art.
+Has your country adopted any of the below listed measures to ensure the security of the licensing or authorization procedures and the authenticity of the licensing or authorization documentation (art.
 10, paras.
 4 and 5)?
+(Switzerland – add boxes that can be checked) (USA – What kind of procedures with regard to security of licences does your country have?)(Costa Rica – further improve the text)

 Requirement for importing countries to inform your country of the receipt of the dispatched shipment (art.
 10, para.
 4)

-Use of end-use certificates or other means of verification to ensure the security of its transfers*
+(Canada – delete)Use of end-use certificates or other means of verification to ensure the security of its transfers*

 (a) If no, please explain.